adicangit/how-to-read-repos/README.md

 # How to Read GitHub Repositories (Without Getting Lost)

 > Most developers are taught how to **write** code.
-> Very few are taught how to **read** other people’s code — which is 70% of real-world development.
+> Very few are taught how to **read** other people's code — which is 70% of real-world development.

 This repository teaches a **practical, repeatable system** for understanding unfamiliar GitHub repositories **without panic, overwhelm, or reading every file**.

-If you’ve ever opened a repo and thought *“where do I even start?”* — this is for you.
+If you've ever opened a repo and thought *"where do I even start?"* — this is for you.

 ---

-## Who this is for
+## Who This Is For

 - Beginners who feel lost opening real-world repositories
 - Junior developers starting their first job
 - Self-taught developers transitioning to production code
 - Anyone who wants to **think like a senior engineer**

 You do **not** need to be an expert to use this repo.

 ---

-## What this repo teaches (and what it doesn’t)
+## What This Repo Teaches (And What It Doesn't)

-### What you’ll learn
+### What You'll Learn

 - How to **approach** an unfamiliar codebase
 - How to identify the **entry point**
 - How to trace **one real feature end-to-end**
 - What files and folders you can **safely ignore**
 - How experienced developers explore repos quickly

-### What this repo does NOT do
+### What This Repo Does NOT Do

 - Teach syntax of any language
 - Explain frameworks in depth
-- Turn you into a “10x developer” overnight
+- Turn you into a "10x developer" overnight

 This is about **thinking**, not tools.